ozeias/slideapp/README.markdown

-# Slide.app
+# Mover

-Slide.app is an item sharing application for iPhone.
-For now, it's limited to sharing images, but OH I HAVE DREAMS.
+Mover is an item sharing application for iPhone.
+For now, it's limited to sharing images and contacts, but OH I HAVE DREAMS.

 In order to build it, clone the following repos: